 There is no specialization of the degrees awarded.
 These milestone Singapore based qualifications enable nurses to take their study in a full-time or part-time mode.

 In addition to the research component, students are required to take and pass coursework, which comprises of three core modules and one elective module.
-The two core modules are NUR5001 (Evidence Based Practice) and NUR6001 (Graduate Research Seminar).
-For the third core module, students will select either NUR5002 (Statistics for Health Research) or NUR6002 (Qualitative Research in Health Sciences).
-Students may choose their elective modules from those offered by ALCNS, the Yong Loo Lin School of Medicine as well as other faculties.
-Upon satisfactory completion of the four modules prescribed, all PhD candidates have to take two additional elective modules which can be chosen from those offered by ALCNS, the Yong Loo Lin School of Medicine as well as other faculties.
+With effect from Academic Year 2017/2018, the three core modules are NUR5002 (Statistics for Health Research), NUR6001 (Graduate Research Seminar) and NUR6003 (Research Methods).
+Students may choose their elective modules from those offered by NUS Nursing, the Yong Loo Lin School of Medicine (NUSMed) as well as other faculties.
+Upon satisfactory completion of the four modules prescribed, all PhD candidates have to take two additional elective modules which can be chosen from those offered by NUS Nursing, NUSMed as well as other faculties.

 All MSc (Nursing) and PhD students who wish to upgrade to PhD will be required to pass a Qualifying Examination (QE) within 24 months of candidature.
 Students may apply for the QE upon satisfactory completion of the coursework required and criteria specified for the upgrading.
 The QE comprises of an open seminar and a closed door examination with the QE Panel comprising three members.
 Candidates with good coursework grades and data published or publishable in a reputable journal will be allowed to upgrade or confirmed as PhD candidates.